kuzzmi/kuzzmi.github.io/posts/2016-02-07-web-fonts-webfontloader-and-ember.md

 layout:      post
 date:        2016-02-07 17:54:44 +0200
 title:       "Web Fonts, WebFontLoader and Ember"
-tags:        [ javascript, tips, ember, fonts, web development ]
+tags:        technology, javascript, tips, ember, fonts, web development
-comments:    true
+lang:        en
 description: >
     In this post I describe why it can be a good idea to use Web Font Loader library and how to use it with Ember application.
-comments:    true
 ---
 In this blog I'm doing one not so tricky, though not trivial thing, when I want to set a navigational indicator styling based on the current "active" route.